-To state the results precisely, we introduce the general setup of a weighted graph.
-Let $X$ be an infinite, connected, locally finite graph endowed with a \emph{weight} $\mu_{xy}$.
+To state the results precisely, we recall some standard notions concerning graphs and Markov chains.
+Let $G=(X,E)$ be an infinite, simple, connected, locally finite graph.
 The elements of the set $X$ are called vertices.
 Some of the vertices are connected by an edge, in which case we say that they are neighbors.
-The \emph{weight} is a symmetric non-negative function on $X \times X$ such that $\mu_{xy}>0$ if and only if $x$ and $y$ are neighbors (in which case we write $x \sim y$).
-We call the pair $(X,\mu)$ a \emph{weighted graph}.
-The weight $\mu_{xy}$ on the edges induces a weight $\mu(x)$ on the vertices and a measure $\mu$ on subsets $A \subset X$ defined by

 Let $d(x,y)$ be the graph distance between points $x,y \in X$, that is the minimal number of edges in any edge path connecting $x$ and $y$.
+Consider a measure $\mu$ on $X$.
+We sometimes abuse notation and consider $\mu$ as a function on $X$ by setting $\mu(x)$ to be $\mu\left( \set{x}\right)$.
 Denote the metric balls and their measures as follows